vishaltak/gitlab-development-kit/doc/howto/kubernetes_agent.md

         This is normal because gRPC is a binary protocol.

-    - If running with NGINX enabled, run `curl gdk.test:3000/-/kubernetes-agent`.
+    - If running with NGINX enabled, run using the loopback address: `curl 172.16.123.1:8150`.
 It should print

         ```plaintext
         WebSocket protocol violation: Connection header "close" does not contain Upgrade